Xeno-legit/Youtube-Shorts-blocker/README.md

 ## Features

-- 🚫 Automatically redirects Shorts URLs to the regular video player
+-  Automatically redirects Shorts URLs to the regular video player, because you aint slick.
-- 🧹 Removes Shorts from homepage, sidebar, search results, and channel pages
+-  Removes Shorts from homepage, sidebar, search results, and channel pages, why else would u download this?
-- ⚡ Works seamlessly with YouTube's dynamic content loading
+-  Works good enough with youtube being an absolute shi-.
-- 🎯 Blocks Shorts shelves, tabs, and recommendations
+-  Blocks Shorts shelves, tabs, and recommendations

 ## Installation